 - Result caching:

 - This feature is limited to 10 GB.

 - Data caching:

-- This feature is limited to 200 GB per compute node, multiplied by the total number of compute nodes.
+- This feature is limited to 200 GB per executor, multiplied by the total number of executors.

 - DWX-6818: Queries fail with error after upgrading the Virtual Warehouse